What are Arachnoid Cysts?

 MRI and or CT scan may be used to make the diagnosis of arachnoid cyst.
 A cisternogram may also be performed in an effort to determine if the fluid filled cyst cavity is in continuity with the subarachnoid space.

-Treatment for Arachnoid Cyst
+Treatment and Surgery for Arachnoid Cyst

 Treatment for arachnoid cyst is usually not necessary in patients who are asymptomatic.
 Various treatment options for symptomatic patients are listed below: